GHG-Tracker-Project/ghg-tracker-database/README.md

  dvc pull
  ```

 if you modify data, then use `dvc add data` and `dvc push` to update the remote data repostiory.
+And commit the updated dvc file with git.

 > [!NOTE]
 > If you receive an error saying `[Errno 22] You must provide the Content-Length HTTP header` then you likely need to have the following envionrmenr variables set `export AWS_REQUEST_CHECKSUM_CALCULATION=when_required` and `export AWS_RESPONSE_CHECKSUM_VALIDATION=when_required`.
 Not sure why this works, see [Stack Overflow question 79375793](https://stackoverflow.com/questions/79375793/s3uploadfailederror-due-to-missingcontentlength-when-calling-putobject-in-mlflow).
 If still doesn't work, then try removing and reinstalling `boto3` python package.